What is Anxiety?

 Psychiatrist

-A medical doctor (MD) who specializes in diagnosing and treating mental health disorders.
-A psychiatrist can provide psychotherapy and prescribe medications to patients.
-They typically work in hospitals, counseling centers and group or private health care practices.
+Psychiatrists are medical doctors (MDs) who specialize in the diagnosis and treatment of mental disorders.
+They have the ability to provide psychotherapy and prescribe medication.
+Psychiatrists often work in hospitals, counseling centers, and group or private medical practices.

 Clinical Social Worker

-CSWs usually have a master's degree in social work and additional training to provide mental health services.
-They are qualified to provide case management and hospital discharge planning.
-They often work as patient advocates.
-Clinical social workers typically work in hospital settings, schools, clinics, social services or private practices
+Clinical social workers (CSWs) hold a master’s degree in social work and receive additional training to provide mental health services.
+They are qualified to provide case management and hospital discharge planning, and often serve as patient advocates.
+Clinical social workers typically work in hospitals, schools, clinics, social service agencies, or private practice.

-Most treatment providers for anxiety-related disorders can be found in hospitals, clinics, private or group practices.
-Some also operate in schools (licensed mental health counselors, clinical social workers, or psychiatric nurses ).
-There is also the growing field of telehealth in which mental health workers provide their services through an internet video service, streaming media, video conferencing, or wireless communication.
-Telehealth is particularly useful for patients that live in remote rural locations that are far from institutions that provide mental health services.
-Mental health providers that work in telehealth can only provide services to patients currently located in the state in which the provider is licensed.
+Anxiety disorder treatment providers can be found in hospitals, clinics, private or group practices.
+Some also work in school settings (licensed mental health counselors, clinical social workers, or psychiatric nurses).
+Telehealth, a growing field, allows mental health professionals to provide services remotely through Internet video platforms, streaming media, video conferencing, or wireless communications.
+Telehealth is particularly valuable for individuals who live in remote rural areas far from mental health facilities.
+Telehealth providers are limited to providing services to patients within the state in which they are licensed.

 Sierra Carter, PhD